Daylight Saving Time runs from March until November, allowing for longer days and shorter nights.

 The healthy habits that help you adjust to the time change are the same ones you should follow throughout the year.
 “It’s not so much about losing or gaining an hour of sleep, as it is an opportunity to remind people how important it is to maintain healthy behaviors all year long,” says Dr. Alexandre Abreu.
 A pulmonologist and sleep specialist, Dr. Abreu is director of the UHealth Sleep Center, part of the University of Miami Health System.

 Routine is everything

 Generally, a one hour time change requires one day of adjustment.
 The transition is easier if you are a creature of habit.
-“Maintain your normal routine, including dinner and sleep schedules, even though the days are shorter.
+“Maintain your normal routine, including dinner and sleep schedules.
 Upon waking, open the curtains, eat a healthy breakfast and get exposed to bright light.
 Bright light is the main regulator of circadian rhythms that help reset your internal clock,” explains Dr. Abreu.
 Even if you feel sluggish or a bit tired at first, stick to a schedule, regardless of how early the sun rises or sets.

 If tempted to nap during the day, follow Dr. Abreu’s guidelines.
 “If you have trouble falling or staying asleep at night, don’t nap.
 Otherwise, a short 30 to 60-minute nap in the early afternoon is fine.”